epics-extensions/EPNix/docs/nixos-services/user-guides/channel-finder.md

 This configured LDAP server can be an embedded LDAP server of another service.

-If you want to use your company's LDAP server, contact your IT team for the LDAP configuration:
+If you want to use your company's LDAP server, ask your IT team for the LDAP configuration.
+The configuration must include:

 - URL,
 - base DN,
 - user DN pattern,
-- search base,
+- group search base,
-- and search path.
+- and group search path.

 Here is an example configuration: